DemocracyEarth/paper/FAQ/FAQ-en.md

 The best way to reach Democracy Earth team members is on the Democracy Earth Sovereign platform at [testnet.democracyy.earth](https://votest.democracy.earth/).
 You can keep up-to-date on product development and conference appearances by subscribing to the foundation's Medium publication, [Hacktivisim](https://words.democracy.earth/), or the monthly [newsletter](https://earth.us13.list-manage.com/subscribe?u=301becd69e00afa63c21122f3&id=67746cc019).
 Interact on [Twitter](https://twitter.com/DemocracyEarth), [Facebook](https://www.facebook.com/DemocracyEarth/), and [Instagram](https://www.instagram.com/democracy.earth/), and for detailed requests, contact us by email hello at democracy dot earth.

 <a name="question-04"></a>
-**4 - Will groups on the DEF Slack account still be operational?**
+**4 - Will groups on the Democracy Earth Slack account still be operational?**

 Slack groups on the Democracy Earth Slack account will cease being operational when the DEF account goes offline in the next few months.
 Some of these groups have already migrated to new homes - subscribe to Canonical Debates Lab team updates on Medium or github, where you can You can read and contribute to their open source [white paper](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Fcanonical-debate-lab%2Fpaper%2Fblob%2Fmaster%2FREADME.mediawiki), and follow developments on Twitter [@CanonicalDebate](https://medium.com/r/?url=https%3A%2F%2Ftwitter.com%2FCanonicalDebate).

 <a name="question-05"></a>
 **5 - Where can I interact with other Democracy Earth community members?**

 We encourage you to sign up for the [testnet](testnet.democracy.earth) (for a step by step guide please see our post, complete with step-by-step tutorials, on [Medium)](https://words.democracy.earth/testnet-democracy-earth-is-live-129fd68d27f0).
-On Sovereign, use #hashtags to create common threads for conversation with those who share your interest (e.g. see ["#YellowJackets](https://votest.democracy.earth/2018/12/11/yellowjackets-to-summarise-th-vh2q) and provide #communityfeedback to the coding team to guide feature development and prioritization.
+On Sovereign, use #hashtags to create common threads for conversation with those who share your interest (e.g. see ["#YellowJackets](https://votest.democracy.earth/2018/12/11/yellowjackets-to-summarise-th-vh2q) and provide community feedback to the coding team to guide feature development and prioritization, using the #communityfeedback hashtag.

 <a name="question-06"></a>
 **6 - What is the time frame for Democracy Earth phasing out Slack?**